We’re very excited to be able to bring you some new information about Dido Elizabeth Belle.

 N.B.
 In the List of Inscriptions on Tombs and Monuments in Madras, vol. 2, by Julian James Cotton (Madras, 1946), under the entry for John Lindsay’s burial in 1821, it is asserted that he married a Miss Diana Bunbury in Madras on 15th January 1816; this is incorrect.
 The John Lindsay who married Diana Bunbury was John Francis Vesey Lindsay (1783-1830).

-To read more about Dido and her family, please click here or consider subscribing to our blog to receive any future updates.
+There are several more articles and new information about Dido Elizabeth Belle and her family, please click here to read them and perhaps consider subscribing to All Things Georgian to receive any future updates.

 More Than Nelson (www.morethannelson.com)